Black-Star-Institute/blackstar.github.io/README.md

 # Black Star Institute

-This repository contains research notes regarding the UFO phenomenon and the purported cover up.
+This repository contains research notes regarding the UFO phenomenon and the purported cover up, focussing on the [Dan Crain (Burisch)](./docs/people/burisch_dan.md) testimony.

 To get started, browse the [docs](./docs/) folder.